prathamsehgal/load-disaggregation-using-machine-learning/README.md

  # About
-1. This is a Course Project done in under the Guidance of Prof. Zakir Rather Hussain in the Energy Systems Course (EN-304).
+1. This is a Course Project done in under the Guidance of Prof. Zakir Rather Hussain in the Energy Systems Course (EN-304) IIT BOMBAY.
+Course Intstructor:-Zakir Hussain Rather(Professor at IIT Bombay) Project Mentor:-Dhiraj Khadka(PHD Student at IIT Bombay)
 2. Developed and implemented a Machine Learning Model as a member of three-person team.